warbacon/zunder-zsh/README.md

 ```bash
 sudo usermod -s $(which bash) $USER
 ```
-You can change bash for the shell of your choice
+You can change bash for the shell of your choice.

 ### Man command highlighting as error in Arch Linux
 Just run these commands if you are using `man-db` (most likely):